yunongch/yunongch.github.io/index.md

 keywords: statistics, data analytics
 ---

 Welcome to my website.
-My name is Yunong Chen, a master student majored in applied math graduating May 2023.
-I am currently looking for full time positions on quantitative finance or software engineering starting May 2023.
-If you are hiring or found a typo, please feel free to email me at yc4011@columbia.edu.
-Below is an overview of some projects I have done
+My name is Yunong Chen, a person with great honor to win two Splendor games consecutively on July 3rd 2023.
+Such accomplishment illuminates my 24 years of dim life, and will continue to shine throughout the rest of my life.
+Besides that, I have a few negaligible math research experience and a simple paper published on journal 'Physica A', of course, none of these is comparable to my splendid victories on July 3rd 2023.

 >>>>>>>
 <table class="wide">
 <tr>
   <td class="left">